Get Exclusive App Deals

 A day of experiencing nature, history, and entertainment is the perfect way to enjoy a relaxing and fulfilling trip to the suburbs of Kansai!

-Nara Todaiji Temple was listed as a World Cultural Heritage in 1998.
-Its history can be traced back to 752 AD.
-It is a symbol of the integration of ancient Japanese national power and Buddhism.
-The largest Buddha statue hall in Japan|The Great Buddha Hall enshrines the largest bronze Buddha in Japan (Vairocana Buddha), which is 15 meters high and weighs about 500 tons.
-It is solemn and shocking, and awe-inspiring.
-The Great Buddha Hall itself is also one of the largest wooden structures in the world.
+Todai-ji Temple in Nara was designated a World Heritage Site in 1998.
+Its history dates back to 752 AD, and it symbolizes the fusion of ancient Japanese national power and Buddhism.
+The Great Buddha Hall, housing Japan's largest bronze Buddha statue (Vairocana Buddha), stands 15 meters tall and weighs approximately 500 tons, its solemn grandeur inspiring awe.
+The Great Buddha Hall itself is also one of the world's largest wooden structures.

 Purchase Notice